 Line Descriptions

-Line 1.--Seeand B for definitions of basis of eligibility and maintenance assistance status and Appendix C for definitions of type of service.
+Line 1.--See Appendices A and B for definitions of basis of eligibility and maintenance assistance status and Appendix C for definitions of type of service.

 Line 1, Column 1.--Report the unduplicated total of recipients.
 A recipient receiving more than one type of service is reported only once in the unduplicated total.